unemployedpangolin015/cs1300-development/README.md

 These state variables control what cards show up on the grid of cards by doing sorting or filtering after user specification.

 These state variables are changed through functions like `addToFavorites`, `selectSortType`, and `selectFilterType`.
 These functions are passed into the `Sidebar` and `PokemonCard` components.
+Another function, `isFavorite`, checks if the Pokemon is a favorite by name.
+This function is passed into `PokemonCard`.

 #### Sidebar
 The sidebar has state for whether the checkboxes are checked or not for the types checkboxes and the favorites checkboxes.
 It takes in two functions as props.
 The first function (`selectFilterType`) selects the filter type, and the second function (`selectSortType`) selects the sort type.
 These two functions are called when the checkbox is checked or unchecked, and will modify state in App through these functions.

 #### PokemonCard
-The PokemonCard has state for whether the card is a favorite.
 The PokemonCard component takes in a function as a prop, `addToFavorites`.
 When the button is clicked, the function is called so that the pokemon can be added to `favorites` in App.

 ### How the User Triggers State Changes